awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-win.md

 `aws ssm deregister-managed-instance --instance-id "mi-1234567890"`

 You can reregister a managed instance after you deregistered it\.
 Use the following procedure to reregister a managed instance\.
-After you complete the procedure, your managed instance reappears in the list of managed instances\.
+After you complete the procedure, your managed instance are displayed again in the list of managed instances\.

 **To reregister a managed instance on a Windows hybrid machine**